bbrigmga/Dana_Golf_League/README.md

    - index.html
    - script.js
    - styles.css
+   - scores.csv
-   - Logo.jpg (if you want to keep the logo)
+   - logo.jpg (if you want to keep the logo)

 3. Enable GitHub Pages:
    - Go to repository Settings